D-Gerber/DevNotes/README(Dev Log).md

 * Started a new course on FCC
 * Learn Form Validation by Building a Calorie Counter here I'll learn basic regular expressions, template literals, the addEventListener() method, and more.
+* Learned about innerHTML and how to use it in JavaScript.